-A few other new favourites this month include Kalso Sourdough’s Rylander bread, Rummo’s Durham wheat eggless pasta (OMG this stuff is the bomb!), coconut milk in my morning latte, oat milk for cooking and baking, popped sorghum instead of popcorn (it’s like mini popcorn), spelt flour pizza crusts, and homemade vegan baked goods.
+A few of my other new favourites this month include Kalso Sourdough’s Rylander bread, Rummo’s Durham wheat eggless pasta (OMG this stuff is the bomb!), coconut milk in my morning latte, oat milk for cooking and baking, popped sorghum instead of popcorn (it’s like mini popcorn), spelt flour pizza crusts, and homemade vegan baked goods.

-- Read labels and don’t assume anything: For example – some organic dark chocolate bars contain rice syrup?
+- Read labels and don’t assume anything: For example, some organic dark chocolate bars contain rice syrup.

 To answer the question “how much weight have I lost?”.
 The answer is, I don’t know.
 I’m not participating in this elimination diet for weight loss, and I don’t own a scale.
 So honestly, I have no idea if I’ve lost any weight.
 But I do know that overall I’ve been feeling pretty darn great.

 I did have a few encounters with some off-limit foods… some accidental, others not.
-Wheat-flour coated sweet potato fries was one of them.
+Flour coated sweet potato fries was one of them.
 The other was a vegetarian chilli with potatoes and a side of focaccia bread (ohhh focaccia how I miss thee).
 In both cases, I experienced bloating a few hours after consuming the food, accompanied by mild cramps.
-I also noticed bad brain-fog the next day, which has not been a problem since starting my elimination diet.
+I also noticed really bad brain-fog the next day, which has not been a problem since starting my elimination diet.